 The optimal period to undertake an extended Phase 1 habitat survey is April-September.
-The survey was completed in February which is outside the optimal survey window.
+The Phase 1 survey was completed in February which is outside the optimal survey window.
 However, the site was in a similar condition to the previous ecological surveys, which were undertaken in optimal months.
 As such this is not considered to be a significant limitation to the accurate assessment of the habitats and the dominant species of the respective vegetation types were visible and identifiable.
+All bat surveys were completed at appropriate times and during suitable weather conditions with reference to current best practice guidance (Collins, 2016).